North Kosovo: 2011–2013: Brussels Agreement

-As the final stage of dialogue between Serbia and Kosovo is approaching, various officials from Serbia have stated that the partition of Kosovo, with Serbia getting North Kosovo, is the best solution.
-President of Serbia Aleksandar Vučić said on 9 August that he is for the division of Kosovo.
+As the final stage of dialogue between Serbia and Kosovo was near, various officials from Serbia have stated that the partition of Kosovo, with Serbia getting North Kosovo, is the best solution.
+President of Serbia Aleksandar Vučić said on August 9 that he is for the division of Kosovo.
 The same could be heard from Minister of Foreign Affairs Ivica Dačić and Defense Minister Aleksandar Vulin.
-Some Albanian politicians stated that the exchange of territories may be the solution of the Serbia-Kosovo dispute (with Serbia annexing North Kosovo and the Republic of Kosovo annexing Preševo Valley), although many others rejected this proposal.
+Some Albanian politicians stated that the exchange of territories may be the solution of the Serbia-Kosovo dispute (with Serbia annexing North Kosovo and Kosovo annexing Preševo Valley), although many others rejected this proposal.